 Figure 1.
 Mountain goat native and introduced distribution across North America; it is native from southeastern Alaska into the Yukon and south to the Columbia River in Washington and east into Idaho and western Montana.
 South Dakota has an introduced population.
-Map courtesy of Côté and Festa- Bianchet 2003 5 Figure 2.
+Map courtesy of Côté and Festa-Bianchet 2003 Figure 2.
 Radio-marked female with winter coat (left) compared to male after hair molt with a summer coat (right).
 Note the larger bases of horns of the male compared to the female.
 Black supraoccipital glands, which are typically swollen during the rut, are more developed in males than in females, and are located just behind the horns Figure 3.
 Mountain goat core use area in the Black Hills of South Dakota.
-Their primary range includes granite outcroppings and extends over 107,000 acres 10 Figure 4.
+Their primary range includes granite outcroppings and extends over 107,000 acres (43,301 hectares) Figure 4.
 Mountain Goat Hunting Unit Map for South Dakota in 2017 Figure 5.
-Mountain goat harvested from first hunting season in 1967 13 Figure 6.
-Mountain goat harvested from 2016 season 14 Figure 7.
+Mountain goat harvested from first hunting season in 1967 Figure 6.
+Mature male mountain goat harvested from 2016 season.
+It is important that hunters only remove males (Billies) from this population to ensure a sustainable population of mountain goats for everyone to enjoy Figure 7.
+Five-year trend which exemplifies the benefits of harvesting males and passing up females; if hunters take the time to select males instead of females, more goats will be available for future harvest and viewing by the public.
+Figure credit Alaska Department of Fish and Game Figure 8.
 Within the forests of the Black Hills, there has been a continuous endemic and several epidemics of MPBs over the last 120-125 years.
 There is an uncertainty about how many trees were killed but estimates have been provided by Graves (1899), Hopkins (1910), Murdock (1910), Furniss (1997), Thompson (1975), Lessard et al. (1987), Freeman (2015), Harris (2003, 2004, 2005, 2006, 2010, 2011, 2012, 2013, 2014), and Harris et al. (2001, 2002)